ahadas/ahadas.github.io/about.md

 More information about my open source contributions is available on [Open HUB](https://www.openhub.net/accounts/Arik_Hadas/).

 ## KubeVirt {#kubevirt}
-[KubeVirt](https://kubevirt.io) is an extension to Kubernetes that enables running virtual machines along side containers within a Kubernetes cluster.
+[KubeVirt](https://kubevirt.io) is an extension to Kubernetes that enables running virtual machines alongside containers within a Kubernetes cluster.

 I have been contributing to KubeVirt since 2018.